robotpony/w42/content/blog/2025/when-technology-gets-boring-innovation-begins.md

 When we see something becoming inevitable, it means we can use a lot of it for cheap.
 Not today, but soon.
 This changes how we should build.

 Instead of optimizing for scarcity, we should be thinking about abundance.
 How do you design systems when AI inference costs nothing?
-When you can layer it, use it to check its own work, throw multiple models at the same problem just because you can?
+When you can layer it, use it to check its own work, and throw multiple models at the same problem just because you can?

 The best software, like the best technology, disappears into utility.
 Nobody thinks about TCP/IP anymore.
 Nobody marvels at Unicode.
 They just work, invisibly enabling everything else.